etemi1/SocialBuzz-Accenture-Virtual-Intership/README.md

 The most common month for users to post within was May and January.

 # RECOMMENDATIONS
-We Recommend Social Buzz Marketing Team to schedule a marketing Plan targetting Animal Lovers and generall audience from the Top Categories.
+We Recommend Social Buzz Marketing Team to schedule a marketing Plan targetting Animal Lovers and generally target audience from the Top Categories.